StefanIv21/Router-Dataplane/README.md

                      I put the structures in buff and sent them on if there is a mac address for the next hop, I update the ethernet header and the interface

-     If it is of ARP type:
+     ** If it is of ARP type:
-         I take a pointer for each structure if it is reply type:
+          I take a pointer for each structure
+          If it is reply type:
              I check if it is for the router, otherwise I drop it I add the mac address and the ip address in the ARP table reallocate the ARP table if needed